pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1248-DOC:ST1K4_decoupling_ST3K4_when_ST3K4_OUT.rst

 Features
 --------
-- Decoupling ST1K4 with ST3K4 when ST3K4 OUT
+- N/A

 Device Updates
 --------------
-- N/A
+- ST1K4 can move freely without automode

 New Devices
 -----------